 It’s understandable that you would feel defensive going into an IME, but this can work against you.
 Do your best to keep a calm composure and answer all questions directed at you to the best of your ability.
 Provide the medical examiner with relevant facts about your injury and how it affects you without exaggerating.
 That could come back to haunt you later.
 Always remember to stick to the facts without injecting any type of opinion.

 What to Do When You Disagree with the Report

 You have a right to see a copy of the entire report, not just the sections that corroborate the insurance adjuster’s claims.
 When you view the report, you may find that it’s too brief, superficial, or that the medical examiner didn’t provide a detailed history of your symptoms.
 It’s beneficial to have a copy of your own medical records so you can dispute anything in the report that doesn’t seem right to you.
 Let the insurance adjuster know that the person you brought with to the IME can back up your version of events.

 If you feel the report is especially negative, you may want to consider having your own doctor write a statement concerning your present injuries.
 While he or she may charge you for this service, it gives you something to counter what could be a biased evaluation by the doctor representing the insurance company.

 Obtain Legal Representation from Olmstead & Olmstead

 It’s easy to feel intimidated and settle for less than you deserve when you’re up against a big insurance company.
 At Olmstead & Olmstead, our experienced Virginia personal injury attorneys represent the interests of injured people in Manassas, Virginia and the surrounding communities.
 We will aggressively challenge an unfair IME and fight to get you a fair settlement.
-Please request your free initial consultation today by calling our office at (703) 361-1555 or by using our online contact form.
+Please request your initial consultation today by calling our office at (703) 361-1555 or by using our online contact form.